-EpiCache: Episodic KV Cache Management for Long Conversational Question Answering
+EpiCache: Episodic KV Cache Management for Long-Term Conversation on Resource-Constrained Environments

-AuthorsMinsoo Kim**†, Arnav Kundu, Han-Byul Kim, Richa Dixit, Minsik Cho
+AuthorsMinsoo Kim, Arnav Kundu, Han-Byul Kim, Richa Dixit, Minsik Cho

-EpiCache: Episodic KV Cache Management for Long Conversational Question Answering
+EpiCache: Episodic KV Cache Management for Long-Term Conversation on Resource-Constrained Environments

-AuthorsMinsoo Kim**†, Arnav Kundu, Han-Byul Kim, Richa Dixit, Minsik Cho
+AuthorsMinsoo Kim, Arnav Kundu, Han-Byul Kim, Richa Dixit, Minsik Cho

-Recent advances in large language models (LLMs) have extended context lengths, enabling assistants to sustain long histories for coherent, personalized responses.
-This ability, however, hinges on Key-Value (KV) caching, whose memory grows linearly with dialogue length and quickly dominates under strict resource constraints.
-An active line of research for reducing this overhead is KV cache compression, which seeks to limit cache size while preserving accuracy.
-Yet existing methods face two major limitations: (i) evicting entries after full-context prefill causes unbounded peak memory, and (ii) query-dependent eviction narrows the cache to a single query, leading to degraded accuracy in multi-turn conversations.
-We introduce EpiCache, a training-free KV cache management framework for long conversational question answering (LongConvQA) under fixed memory budgets.
-EpiCache bounds cache growth through block-wise prefill and preserves topic-relevant context via episodic KV compression, which clusters conversation history into coherent episodes and applies episode-specific KV cache eviction.
-We further design an adaptive layer-wise budget allocation strategy that measures each layer’s sensitivity to eviction and distributes the memory budget across layers accordingly.
-Across three LongConvQA benchmarks, EpiCache improves accuracy by up to 40% over recent baselines, sustains near-full KV accuracy under 4-6x compression, and reduces latency and memory by up to 2.4x and 3.5x, thereby enabling efficient multi-turn interaction under strict resource constraints.
+Modern large language models (LLMs) extend context lengths to millions of tokens, enabling coherent, personalized responses grounded in long conversational history.
+However, the Key-Value (KV) cache grows linearly with the extended dialogue history, causing the model’s memory footprint to quickly exceed device limits.
+While recent KV cache compression methods attempt to reduce memory usage, most apply cache eviction after processing the entire context, incurring unbounded peak memory usage.
+Additionally, query-dependent eviction narrows the cache semantics to a single query, leading to failure cases in multi-turn conversations.
+In this paper, we introduce EpiCache, a training-free KV cache management framework for long conversational question answering (LongConvQA) under fixed memory budgets.
+EpiCache bounds cache growth through block-wise prefill and preserves topic-relevant context via episodic KV compression, which clusters conversation history into coherent episodes and performs episode-specific KV cache eviction.
+Across three LongConvQA benchmarks (LongMemEval, Realtalk, and LoCoMo), EpiCache improves accuracy by up to 30%, achieves near full-cache accuracy under 4-6x compression, and reduces latency and peak memory by up to 2.4x and 3.7x, respectively.

-February 23, 2026research area Methods and Algorithms, research area Speech and Natural Language Processing
+May 5, 2026research area Methods and Algorithms, research area Speech and Natural Language Processing

 CommVQ: Commutative Vector Quantization for KV Cache Compression